ilzheev/notifygram/README.md

 API is available here: https://notifygram.org/api

 ###Feedback
-If you have any ideas, feel free to write me directly in Telegram: @ilzheev
+If you have any ideas feel free to write me directly in Telegram: @ilzheev